Dimensions2' x 2'

 Consider the main, most visible area of your space as well as the longest runs of tiles.
 These are usually the lines you want square to your starting wall (used as the base for your lines).
 Most rooms are not square and many times tile layout is a compromise of room shape and border tile size needs.

 Using the tile spacing you determined above, draw the tile grid in your layout.
 Many people prefer equal width border tiles on opposing walls, and a larger border is often preferred over a small one.

 Use a chalk line (or pencil) to put your layout onto the ceiling to keep everything straight.
 Be precise; if you are off by only 1/8" on each tile, after 8 tiles you will be off a whole inch!
 Space your chalk lines according to your determined spacing.

 Your surface needs to be smooth, clean, and dry.
 Test your adhesive and tile combination in a small area before committing to doing the whole ceiling.

 Make sure all surfaces are clean, as well as your hands.
 Any oils on the ceiling, tiles, or your hands can affect the adhesive performance.
 Latex gloves are a great option, keeping oils off the tiles and keeping your hands clean of adhesive.

-It is easiest to align the two edges of the tile with the lip to the drawn grid lines (e.g. the bottom and right edges if you are working from top to bottom and left to right) so that you don't cover any lines you'll need for a subsequent tile.
+It is easiest to align two edges of the tile to the drawn grid lines (e.g. the bottom and right edges if you are working from top to bottom and left to right) so that you don't cover any lines you'll need for a subsequent tile.
 Make sure that the edge(s) with no lip start against the wall, since the next tile needs to overlap the lip.